 Why is it so important for an American veteran of World War II to be considered “a liberator of a Nazi concentration camp?”
 It is because of General Dwight D. Eisenhower’s famous remark that the American soldiers did not know what they were fighting for — until they saw the concentration camps; then they at least knew what they were fighting against.

-Buchenwald was mainly a camp for Communist political prisoners and anti-Nazi Resistance fighters who were fighting as illegal combatants in violation of the Geneva Convention; it was not a death camp designed for the genocide of the Jews.
+Buchenwald was mainly a camp for Communist political prisoners and anti-Nazi Resistance fighters who were fighting as illegal combatants in violation of the Geneva Convention; it was not a death camp, designated for the genocide of the Jews.

-The Germans lost the war and half of their country became Communist.
+The Germans lost the war and half of Germany became Communist.
 America fought World War II in Europe to free the Communists in the concentration camps and to aid the Soviet Union in taking over half of Europe.